Brideau/lightyear/README.md

 Since the total length of the wire = length of layer 1 + length of layer 2 + ... + length of layer n we can write this as summation, where
 [Length of Layer n] = 4*pi^2/thickness*[initial radius + n*[cable thickness]]

+lyClotheslineBall.py starts with the number of layers of clothesline that you want, and tells you how long in lightyears the clothesline would be, and how big the ball would be.

+ReverselyClotheslineBall.py starts with the size of the ball, and then tells you how many lightyears that would be equivalent to.